8 Work From Home Tips 2023

 8. Do not abandon the community!

-Unfortunately, I've seen folks get so isolated from the work community that they leave and go to work somewhere else after a while.
+Home office or office, unfortunately, I've seen folks get so isolated from the work community that they leave and go to work somewhere else after a while.
 This would never have happened if they had been an active member of the team.
 However, isolation can have such a strong impact on work connections that some people become permanently lonely.
 At least in terms of interpersonal connections at work.

 Another challenge is integrating new colleagues.
 It is quite tough to integrate into a virtual community.
 Of course, some people have no need to do so, which is OK.
 But if I think about having to work like that, I would not be happy.
 Listen to yourself, listen to how much you need a community at work.
 If you really do, then get in more and spend more time with your colleagues in the office!